TheLazyTurtle/SpotifyAnalytics_Copy/README.md

 * When you login it will ask you to login with spotify.
 When you allowed the program to read your spotify recently played the python script will start collecting your latest songs and displaying them on the web page

+# Info
+* The api key is valid for a day (it doesn't yet get refreshed after expiration)

 # Database
 Most of the config for the database is in the database.sql file